ros/rosdistro/.github/PULL_REQUEST_TEMPLATE/rosdistro_pull_request_template.md

 <!--- Templated for adding a package to be indexed in a rosdistro: http://wiki.ros.org/rosdistro/Tutorials/Indexing%20Your%20ROS%20Repository%20for%20Documentation%20Generation -->

-# Please Add This Package to be indexed in the rosdisro.
+# Please Add This Package to be indexed in the rosdistro.

 ROSDISTRO NAME